Types of Accreditation

 Organizations interested in office / desk space may contact our office.
 Please note that space is extremely limited and that there is a waiting list.

-Former resident correspondents who served for 10 or more years at United Nations Headquarters in New York City under a recognized media organisation may maintain a white "P” (for press) under an "Emeritus" status designation for a maximum of 3 years and are ineligible to any office / desk space.
+Former resident correspondents who served for 10 or more years at United Nations Headquarters in New York City and had an office under a recognized media organisation may maintain a pass under an "Emeritus" status designation for a maximum of 3 years and are ineligible to any office / desk space.

 Interns who are active students will need to provide a letter from their university supporting the internship.
 Non-US nationals will need to provide a letter or an I-20 form listing the internship.
 Non-US nationals who are not active students will need to provide a work authorization document or work visa tied to the media organization.